awslabs/graphstorm/docs/source/graph-construction/gs-processing/prerequisites/gs-processing-getting-started.rst

 See `this guide <https://graphstorm.readthedocs.io/en/latest/scale/sagemaker.html>`_ for more details on how to use GraphStorm distributed partitioning and training on SageMaker.

-See :doc:`usage/example` for a detailed walkthrough of using GSProcessing to wrangle data into a format that's ready to be consumed by the GraphStorm distributed training pipeline.
+See :ref:`example<distributed_construction_example>` for a detailed walkthrough of using GSProcessing to wrangle data into a format that's ready to be consumed by the GraphStorm distributed training pipeline.